Divy1211/BinaryFileParser/README.md

 ## Getting Started

-View the BFP tutorial [here](https://divy1211.github.io/BinaryFileParser/tutorial/getting_started/)
+View the BFP tutorial [here](https://divy1211.github.io/BinaryFileParser/tutorial/pcap_parser/) which will walk you through constructing a PCAP file parser

 ## About the Author